Vikaspogu/blog/content/posts/jenkins-config-as-code-openshift.md

 [Configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin) gives you an _opinionated_ way to configure jenkins based on `yaml` files

-In this post will cover jenkins configuration code on Openshift
+In this post will cover jenkins configuration code on OpenShift

 - Mount jenkins config as a configmap and load configuration
 - Updated configuration file to automate creation of